 Since we have a large number of applicants, we ask for your patience and understanding that the evaluation process can take a few weeks time.
-However, the Selection Committee will do their best to review the applications as fast as possible.
-After each deadline, it takes about 4 - 8 weeks to evaluate all the applications, depending on the numbers of applicants.
+However, the Selection Committee members will do their best to review the applications as fast as possible.
+Behind each deadline, it takes about 4 - 8 weeks to evaluate all the applications, depending on the numbers of applicants (compare B1).

 You will receive an answer as soon as the evaluation of your application is completed.
 Please understand that requests on the application status cannot be answered.

-After you have been admitted to the Abbe School of Photonics, you'll receive an Acceptance Letter as a pdf-file via Email.
+After you have been acceped by the Abbe School of Photonics, you'll receive an Acceptance Letter as a pdf-file via Email.
 Just print it.
-If the consulate/ embassy need a proof of authenticity, contact us via
+If the consulate/ embassy needs a proof of authenticity, contact us via

 Later on, you´ll receive another Admission letter from the University main administration (Master Service Center) via Email.
 They will inform you which documents are necessary for the enrollment.